pingcap/tidb/docs/design/2018-11-29-ast-to-sql-text.md

 }
 ```

-In order to output sql text in different formats, I introduced nine flags, There are mutually exclusive group of `RestoreFlags`:
+In order to output sql text in different formats, I introduced nine flags.
+There are mutually exclusive group of `RestoreFlags`:

 [RestoreStringSingleQuotes, RestoreStringDoubleQuotes]
 [RestoreStringEscapeBackslash]